21-ways/21-ways.github.io/index.md

 </div>

-Thanks to the awesome members of the Bitcoin community, 21 Lessons is available in [several languages][translations], as an [audio version][audio], and as a [virtual reality world][vr].
+Thanks to the awesome members of the Bitcoin community, 21 Ways is available in [several languages][translations], as an [audio version][audio], and as a [virtual reality world][vr].